Fisheries Change Programme

 Consultation: Your fisheries – your say

-On 4 February 2019, Fisheries New Zealand started consulting on proposals to reshape, improve, and modernise the management of New Zealand’s fisheries to ensure more efficient and sustainable commercial fishing.
-The consultation is looking at proposals for:
+From 4 February to 17 March 2019, Fisheries New Zealand consulted on proposals to reshape, improve, and modernise the management of New Zealand’s fisheries to ensure more efficient and sustainable commercial fishing.
+The consultation looked at proposals for:

 - amending the rules for commercial fishers that set out what fish must be brought back to port, and what fish can be returned to the sea